-Initial Core Renewal of Respectful Professional

-Training Training Research Development

-Relationship

-Training

-Principal Within 6 months Every 3 years Within 12 1 hour per year

-Supervisor of commencing months of

-commencing

-Associate Within 12 Every 3 years Within 12 1 hour per year

-Supervisor: months of months of

-member of the commencing commencing

-University

-Associate Within 6 months Within 12

-Supervisors as of commencing months of

-majority commencing

-supervisor

-Associate Are invited to complete core and professional development University

-Supervisors of Divinity training

-external to the

-University
+Initial Core Training Renewal of Training Respectful Research Relationship Training Professional Development Principal Supervisor Within 6 months of commencing Every 3 years Within 12 months of commencing 1 hour per year Associate Supervisor: member of the University Within 12 months of commencing Every 3 years Within 12 months of commencing 1 hour per year Associate Supervisors as majority supervisor Within 6 months of commencing Within 12 months of commencing Associate Supervisors external to the University Are invited to complete core and professional development University of Divinity training

-- 7.2.9 Transition Provision: Supervisors accredited before 2023 must attend a training session on respectful research relationships by 2025. - 7.3 Supervisory Roles and Responsibilities - 7.3.1 At the commencement of the supervisory relationship, the Principal Supervisor and Associate Supervisor(s) must negotiate a Supervision Agreement with the candidate and the research coordinator which specifies: - a) the percentage supervision and the roles to be played by each supervisor - b) the expertise that each supervisor brings to the different stages of candidature - c) frequency of meeting times - d) arrangements (if any) for payment for supervision. - 7.3.2 The Principal Supervisor must ensure that: - a) the candidate is meeting regularly (whether face-to-face or by telephone, electronic, or other means) with one or more of the Supervisors through the duration of candidature, to discuss the candidate's research at least twelve (12) times annually for full-time students, or six (6) times annually for part-time students - b) presents for Confirmation in a timely manner and that the candidate has been adequately resourced in terms of supervision; and - c) an annual report is submitted to the Dean of the School of Graduate Research in a timely manner; and - d) the candidate meets the requirements of the course of study - e) the candidate's College or School Research Coordinator and the Dean of the School of Graduate Research are informed if there is any reason to believe that the candidate is at risk of making unsatisfactory progress; and f) the candidate's College Research Coordinator and the Dean of the School of Graduate Research are informed if and when the candidate makes significant changes to the aims of the research project.
+- 7.2.13 Transition Provision: Supervisors accredited before 2023 must attend a training session on respectful research relationships by 2025. - 7.3 Supervisory Roles and Responsibilities - 7.3.1 At the commencement of the supervisory relationship, the Principal Supervisor and Associate Supervisor(s) must negotiate a Supervision Agreement with the candidate and the research coordinator which specifies: - a) the percentage supervision and the roles to be played by each supervisor - b) the expertise that each supervisor brings to the different stages of candidature - c) frequency of meeting times - d) arrangements (if any) for payment for supervision.

+7.3.2 The Principal Supervisor must ensure that:

+- a) the candidate is meeting regularly (whether face-to-face or by telephone, electronic, or other means) with one or more of the Supervisors through the duration of candidature, to discuss the candidate's research at least twelve (12) times annually for full-time students, or six (6) times annually for part-time students - b) presents for Confirmation in a timely manner and that the candidate has been adequately resourced in terms of supervision; and - c) an annual report is submitted to the Dean of the School of Graduate Research in a timely manner; and - d) the candidate meets the requirements of the course of study - e) the candidate's College or School Research Coordinator and the Dean of the School of Graduate Research are informed if there is any reason to believe that the candidate is at risk of making unsatisfactory progress; and - f) the candidate's College Research Coordinator and the Dean of the School of Graduate Research are informed if and when the candidate makes significant changes to the aims of the research project.